AsbjrnJacobsen/TwitterSystem/README.md

 ### Scalability
 To scale the system, we plan to add more gateway, post, account, and timeline services as needed based on bottlenecks.
+The posts and accounts databases will be scaled in the form of beefier database servers, also called vertical scaling.

 ### Disaster recovery